Summary: Using a liquid fertilizer concentrate has many advantages in transplanting, starting, booster and foliage sprays.

 Most of the concentrates safe to use as foliage sprays can be combined with the newer pesticides enabling the gardener to feed and control pests in one operation.

-Here, too, the manufacturer of the fertilizer can advise gardeners as to which pesticides are compatible with their product.
+Here, too, the manufacturer of the lawn fertilizer can advise gardeners as to which pesticides are compatible with their product.